Milo175/Data-Analytics-Portfolio/README.md

 | Battery – Simple Assault      | 49,822   | 74,842      | 66.6%            |
 | Assault w/ Deadly Weapon      | 32,295   | 53,528      | 60.3%            |

+**Analysis:**
+- A significant portion of crimes have the IC status, indicating that the investigation is still ongoing.
+- The most common crime types to remain unsolved are: Theft of Identity, Burglary from Vehicle, and Petty Theft.
+- A surprising find is that 60.3% of assaults with deadly weapons have an IC status, given the severity of the crime.

 **Trend:**
-“IC” cases increased slightly over time, but arrests (Adult Arrest - AA, Adult Other - AO) decreased, possibly pointing to decreased enforcement or efficiency.
+“IC” cases increased slightly over time, but arrests (Adult Arrest - AA, Adult Other - AO) decreased, possibly pointing to decreased enforcement or efficiency by the LAPD.

+Note: There could be many reasons behind the high IC rates in the above table, which are not simply limited to decreased enforcement of the LAPD.
+Further reserach is required to understand the reason behind this.

 <br><br>